 Northern Sky Narrowband Survey: Instruments

 Below are two tables.
-The first one describes the different instruments, and the second one lists how many of the instruments from the first table are active in which period.
+The first describes the different instruments, and the second lists how many of the instruments from the first table were active during each period.
+The column angular resolution in the first table contains the FWHM of a point source.

-Instrument index Emission line, Bandwidth / Passband / Filter Field of view Aperture Resolution Comment
+Instrument index Emission line, FWHM Bandwidth / Passband / Filter Field of view Aperture Focal length Angular resolution Comment

 Instrument index: 1 2 3 4 5a 5b 5c 6a 6b